 David G. Savage seems to have walked the tightrope in his overview of Scalia's life, highlighting the complexity of his subject.

-Recognizing that he and Ruth Bader Ginsburg were close friends, gives me pause with my general sense of Scalia voiced at the top.
+Recognizing that he and Ruth Bader Ginsburg were close friends, gives me pause about my general sense of Scalia voiced above.
 I think his basic ideology is wrong, but he was a bright man, so I need to think through this and check up a bit on both originalism and the decisions he supported.
 I'm pretty sure I'm right, but he knew he was.
 Maybe that's my advantage over him.